-- Contain An Abundance Of Antioxidants – Antioxidants are great to keep their immune system running smoothly and working to get rid of any damaging free radicals.
+Antioxidants are great to keep their immune system running smoothly and working to get rid of any damaging free radicals.
 Antioxidants have also been known to reduce the risk of serious health issues.

-- Contain Omega-3 Fatty Acids – Your dog’s body requires certain chemicals to remain healthy.
+Your dog’s body requires certain chemicals to remain healthy.
 Most of them are manufactured internally, but Omega 3 and Omega 6 need to be obtained through their food.
 Omega 6 can be easily provided through many vegetable-based products, fats, and meats.
 Omega 3 is harder to provide as they are in things like flaxseed, anchovies, sardines, and salmon.

-- Contain Probiotics – Probiotics are good bacteria that colonize their intestinal tracts, which is helpful for digestion.
+Probiotics are good bacteria that colonize their intestinal tracts, which is helpful for digestion.

-- Do Not Contain Artificial Preservatives, Coloring, Or Flavors – If your dog food is truly made out of high-quality ingredients, then it should not have any artificial components involved in it.
+If your dog food is truly made out of high-quality ingredients, then it should not have any artificial components involved in it.
 It’s also good to avoid them as it can avoid any food allergies that your dog might have.

-- Feature A Whole Protein – Dogs are omnivores, which means that meat is the most important component of their diet.
+Dogs are omnivores, which means that meat is the most important component of their diet.
 So, it’s important to see a protein source at the top of the package’s ingredient list, which could anything from kangaroo meat to veal to chicken.

-- Made In A Country That Has Quality Control And High Safety Standards – It’s one of the simplest and most effective ways to reduce the chances of buying contaminated food.
+It’s one of the simplest and most effective ways to reduce the chances of buying contaminated food.
 So, you should stick to foods that are made in Australia, New Zealand, Western Europe, Canada, and the USA.

-- Contains Chondroitin and/or Glucosamine – Rottweilers are known to suffer from an elbow and hip problems, so you’ll need to ensure that they have proper joint health.
+- Contains Chondroitin and/or Glucosamine – Rottweilers are known to suffer from elbow and hip problems, so you’ll need to ensure that they have proper joint health.
 These two compounds help to reduce inflammation and regenerate any lost cartilage.

 - Ideal Number Of Calories – Rottweilers are quite prone to obesity, therefore you need to monitor your dog’s weight and adjust the food accordingly.